MicrosoftDocs/visualstudio-docs/mac/source-editor.md

 ### Ruler

 Showing the column ruler is useful for determining line lengths, particularly when working on a team that has line length guidelines.
-The column ruler can be turned on or off by navigating to **Visual Studio > Preferences > Text Editor > Markers and Rulers** and selecting (or deselecting) **Show Column ruler**, as illustrated below:
+The column ruler can be turned on or off by navigating to **Visual Studio > Preferences… > Text Editor > Markers and Rulers** and selecting (or deselecting) **Show Column ruler**, as illustrated below:

  ![](media/source-editor-image5.png)

  This displays as a vertical light grey line in the source editor.

-### Highlight Identifier References
+### Highlight identifier references

 When this option is turned on, a developer can place the mouse cursor on any symbol in the source code and the source editor will provide a visual guide to all other references in that file.
-This is turned on by navigating to **Visual Studio > Preferences > Text Editor > Markers and Rulers** and selecting _Highlight identifier references_, as illustrated below:
+This is turned on by navigating to **Visual Studio > Preferences… > Text Editor > Markers and Rulers** and selecting _Highlight identifier references_, as illustrated below:

 ![](media/source-editor-image6.png)

-The color of the highlight is also useful for denoting if something is being assigned or referenced.
+The color of the highlight is also useful for denoting that something is being assigned or referenced.
 If something is assigned, it is highlighted in red; if it is referenced, it is highlighted in blue:

 ![](media/source-editor-image7.png)